-JDRF and the Macquarie Group Foundation continue their support of excellence and innovation in type 1 diabetes research with the Diabetes Global Research Innovation Awards.
-This Award will recognise international researchers who can impact innovation, influence research advances and foster international collaboration in the field of type 1 diabetes and its complications.
+JDRF and the Macquarie Group Foundation continue their support of excellence and innovation in type 1 diabetes research with the Type 1 Diabetes Global Research Innovation Awards.
+These awards recognise innovative researchers who can influence research advances and develop global collaboration in the field of type 1 diabetes.

 The winner will receive up to AUD$5000 to independently undertake short-term (up to 4 weeks) research that will influence their approach in addressing the focus of their work.
-The collaborating research group can be Australian or international, and must provide the winner with the necessary skills and expertise to further their research.
+The collaborating research group must be located internationally, and must provide the winner with important new skills and expertise to further their research.

 Examples of such work may include, but is not restricted to:

-- Learning new research techniques at a collaborating research group
+- Learning new research techniques at a collaborating research laboratory

 - Presenting research in domestic or international institutions, that will create or build upon relationships between research groups